waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - NPC Interaction: Always face the counter tile, not the NPC sprite, when talking to Clerks or Nurses.
 - Confusion: Clears upon switching out or ending the battle.
 - XP Sharing: Switching a Pokémon out allows it to gain 50% of the battle experience.
+- Hallucination Note: Rival (Malice) does not appear on Route 40.

 # Battle and Pokemon Information
 ## Observed Movesets